apache/flink-web/_posts/2020-12-02-pipelined-region-sheduling.md

 in Flink is a process of searching for and allocating appropriate resources (_slots_) from the _TaskManagers_ to run the _subtasks_ and produce results.
 The _scheduling strategy_ reacts on scheduling events (like start job, _subtask_ failed or finished etc) to decide which _subtask_ to deploy next.

-For instance, it does not make sense to schedule _subtasks_ which inputs are not ready to consume yet to avoid waste of resources.
+For instance, it does not make sense to schedule _subtasks_ whose inputs are not ready to consume yet to avoid wasting resources.
-Another example is to schedule _subtasks_, which are connected with _pipelined_ edges, together to avoid deadlocks caused by backpressure.
+Another example is to schedule _subtasks_ which are connected with _pipelined_ edges together, to avoid deadlocks caused by backpressure.